William Shelley (judge): Life

-In 1547 he was consulted by Henry VIII's executors about the provisions of his will.
+In 1547, Shelley was consulted by Henry VIII's executors about the provisions of his will.
 He died on 4 January 1549.

 Family

 Alice Belknap, Lady Shelley.
 Clapham Church, Sussex.

-Shelley married Alice (died 1536?), daughter of Sir Henry Belknap, grandson of Sir Robert de Bealknap of Knelle in the parish of Beckley, Sussex, Chief Justice of the Common Pleas in his era.
-By her he had seven sons and seven daughters, including:
+Shelley married Alice, daughter of Henry Belknap, grandson of Sir Robert de Bealknap of Knelle in the parish of Beckley, Sussex, Chief Justice of the Common Pleas in his era.
+They had seven sons and seven daughters, including: